voorhoede/plek/readme.md

 ----

 ## To start using Plek
 The Plek CLI available as npm package is run from a continuous integration script.
-For example the command to deploy a static website with ZEIT Now is: `npx plek now myproject.now.sh --config '--public --static' --app 'myproject'`.
+For example the command to deploy a static website with ZEIT Now is: `npx plek now myproject.now.sh --app myproject -- --public --static`.
 Plek will run through cleanup, deployment and aliasing using the commit context.
 Depending on this context Plek either deploys to the main domain or deploys to a subdomain for pull requests.

 **See the [documentation](https://plek.now.sh/) for more information.**